All Black legend Va'aiga Tuigamala - 'Inga the Winger' - dies aged 52

 In 2007, he suffered a stroke on the Titirangi Golf Course; an ambulance was called and he was whisked to Waitakere Hospital, then later to North Shore Hospital.

-"My blood pressure was way off the roof," the 41-year-old, a father of four, undertaker and gym owner, recalled later.
+"My blood pressure was way off the roof," father of four recalled later.

 A mild stroke was diagnosed.
 He was put on medication and advised to improve his diet, get more exercise - and slow down, "which is something I find hard to do".